PC-FEE-Spring-2018/PC-FEE-Spring-2018.github.io/index.md

+This page will cotinually be updated.
+Keep an eye out!

 # Las Vegas Front-end Engineering Pre-work
 Three months is a short amount of time to teach you everything you need to know to be a great front-end developer.
 To make sure that we can move as fast as possible and cover all of the topics that we need to cover, here's a list of exercises and reading materials to get you up to speed.
 Please complete this work before the first day of class.

-I expect you to be able to complete these exercises on your own. but if you run into trouble you're welcome to email me: <mike@punchcode.org.>
+I expect you to be able to complete these exercises on your own. but if you run into trouble you're welcome to email me: [mike@punchcode.org](mailto:mike@punchcode.org).

 ### HTML/CSS:
 HTML and CSS are the foundation of all the content of a webpage or web app.
 However, we will only be spending about one to two weeks on HTML and CSS, so having a basic foundation before class will be very helpful.

-Complete the Codecademy course at http://www.codecademy.com/en/tracks/web.
+Complete the Codecademy course at [http://www.codecademy.com/en/tracks/web](http://www.codecademy.com/en/tracks/web).
 This should take you approximately 7 hours, depending on your prior experience.

 ### JavaScript:
 We will spend most of our time talking about JavaScript.
 JavaScript allows us to add interaction to our web applications.

-Complete the Codecademy course at https://www.codecademy.com/learn/introduction-to-javascript.
+Complete the Codecademy course at [https://www.codecademy.com/learn/introduction-to-javascript](https://www.codecademy.com/learn/introduction-to-javascript).
 You don't need the pro version.

 This is not how our course will be taught ­­but it’s great to get yourself as familiar as possible with some of the syntax of the language.

 ### Command Line
 Mastery of command line basics is essential for any developer (and extremely useful for non­devs) and will make your life much easier.
 Go through the following tutorial, paying special attention to the instructions to create notecards for memorization.
-You won't have to memorize many things in this course, but memorizing command line commands is essential: https://www.codecademy.com/courses/learn-the-command-line
+You won't have to memorize many things in this course, but memorizing command line commands is essential: [https://www.codecademy.com/courses/learn-the-command-line](https://www.codecademy.com/courses/learn-the-command-line)

 ### Software
 Before starting at PunchCode you will need a few pieces of free software.
 Please download and install the following software.